-The proposed changes to TPD B and EID B (where applicable) support the implementation of the new charging methodology and arrangements including those elements required to comply with the EU Tariff
+The proposed changes to TPD B and EID B (where applicable) support the implementation of the new charging methodology and arrangements including those elements required to comply with the EU Tariff Code.

-Code.
 This Modification has taken into consideration the views expressed by Ofgem in their Modification 0621 Decision Letter outlining three core areas of non-compliance and ACER analysis that has been published to date.
-The Wheeling charge is consistent with ACER's analysis on Belgium they identify similar 'shorthaul' tariffs that take into account conditions as per Article 4.2 in TAR NC.
+The Wheeling charge is consistent with ACER's analysis on Belgium where the similar 'short haul' tariffs that take into account conditions as per Article 4.2 in TAR NC are considered 16.